eseiver/cr_miraheze_scripts/Readme.md

 ### Update user-config file

-Then update your `user-config.py` file in "pywikibot/core/" to include:
+Then update your `user-config.py` file in the top-level pywikibot folder to include the line:

 ```user_script_paths = ['scripts.userscripts.cr_miraheze_scripts']```